 We look at the world not in terms of classes or borders.
 We see people.
 When you've met the kind of people we have, you'll discover the same thing: people are capable of anything.
 Our approach is simple but effective.
 We are enablers.
 We guide people in creating a new future for themselves.
 Our projects work to enact lasting change, and we are constantly challenging ourselves to change the world.
 In the end, the effect of poverty is only as strong as we let it become.

 We will work anywhere where need exists regardless of race, nationality, religion, ideology, and geographical constraints.

-Good Neighbors has a presence in 29 different countries allowing us to support 600 million people and 80,000 children.
+Good Neighbors has a presence over 30 different countries allowing us to support over 17 million people and includes nearly 10 million children.